Mantras and Tantras

+Mantras and TantrasFor all in the householder stage of life meditation on OM "does not give good effects, it will be responsible for decline and misfortune," says Shankaracharya Brahmananda Saraswati, aka Guru Dev.
+(Mason 2009:323-24).
+OM (Aum) is used as a mantra.
 Mantras are sounds - syllables and medleys of syllables.
 Such sounds, syllables, words, or groups of words are considered capable of "creating transformation".
 Their uses and types vary - Mantra use is an essential part of the Hindu tradition and a customary practice within Buddhism too.
-(118) The Sanskrit word mantra(m), comes from 'man' and 'think' and 'tra' (tools or instruments).
+(118) There are very many mantras.
+The Sanskrit word mantra(m), comes from 'man' and 'think' and 'tra' (tools or instruments).
 Thus, the mantra is the tool of thought.
 Mantra Japa is repetition of mantra.
 These ways of repeating the mantra are considered the topmost ones: by thinking; by uninterrupted inner repetition.
-The effecs of a bija mantra are said to develop more readily in deep meditation.
-Simply by uttering the Bija [Seed] Mantras that are written in Tantra, one cannot have the greatest results.
+The effecs of a bija mantra (seed mantra) are said to develop more readily in deep meditation.
+Simply by uttering the bija mantras that are written in Tantra, one cannot have the greatest results.
 But if the mind is focused well enough and long enough in a deep, interior state, then the mantra becomes awakened, effective, it is held. (cf. introduction by the First Publisher, p.
-128) We hope the beneficial effects of the mantra and how it is used are strong enough to counteract those of routines, company, destinty and whatever.
-There could also be better ways to solve some situations or tangles we are in, for that matter.
-There are simple mantras, as those Sivananda shows.
-(Link] And there are more complex, involved mantras.
-Many mantras are devised on top of formulas that consist of "building blocks" of standard Sanskrit words and phrases.
+128) The beneficial effects of the mantra and how it is used, may it at last get strong enough to counteract the influences of routines, company, destiny and whatever?
+There could also be better ways to solve some situations or tangles one is in, for that matter.
+There are simple mantras and there are more complex, involved mantras.
+Many mantras are devised by way of formulas that consist of "building blocks" of standard Sanskrit words and phrases.
 Such mantras fairly often contains a root mantra that relates to the aim of chanting, or to whose presence is invoked.
-It could be God!

 |